-Deborah Mark is charged with murder and several counts of child abuse in connection to the death of her four-year-old adopted daughter in 2009.
+Deborah Mark is charged with first degree murder and several counts of child abuse.

 LEBANON, Tenn. -

 Jurors in Wilson County are deliberating the fate of a former Mid-State pediatrician Friday afternoon charged with killing her adopted daughter nearly two years ago.

 The defense wrapped up their case late Friday morning after calling a Mt.
 Juliet police detective and several character witnesses to the stand.

 Closing arguments took place after lunch and the jury was charged around 3:40 p.m.